FaisalHammad1999/futureproofwiki/Windows-Setup.md

 Make sure you save the file and **reload** GitBash before trying out your shiny new aliases - or any other changes/additions you may make in this file!
 - Either close and reopen GitBash
 - Or run `source ~/.bashrc`

+---

+## Troubleshooting

+### Issues installing Python via `pyenv`
+- If you are running Windows 10 1905 or newer, you made need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and disabling the "App Installer" aliases for Python.
+- Failing that you may have to alter your [environment variables](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) so that any `pyenv` paths are higher in the list, and therefore take precedence over any other Python paths, including other Python package managers such as Anaconda. _(Remember to restart your machine for changes to take effect.)_
+- As a last resort you might have to [uninstall Python](https://www.educative.io/edpresso/how-to-uninstall-python) before `pyenv` will work.